You are currently viewing How to Deal with Rejection | Navigating the Emotional Storm

 But life doesn’t always offer perfect conditions.
 In fact, rejection often strikes right when we can’t anchor in.

-And if you’re a quiet, shy soul like me, the idea of pausing in public – closing your eyes, taking deep breaths – can feel like enough to turn a passing breeze into a full-blown hurricane.
+And if you’re a quiet, shy soul like me, the idea of pausing in public, closing your eyes and taking some deep breaths can feel like enough to turn a passing breeze into a full-blown hurricane.

 So, here’s a little trick I’ve found helpful: I carry something with me I’ve lovingly named my stress rock.